 We also try to find out what the hot items are going to be each year (like Hatchimals or Fingerlings) a few months ahead of the holidays so that they can purchased before the rush hits and prices go up.
 Last year, people were able to pre-order Fingerlings and get alerts as to when they were back in stock.

-Browse Facebook buy/sell/trade groups
+Browse Facebook buy/sell/trade groups or Marketplace

 If you are getting gifts for your own children or other family members, then consider purchasing them gently used!
 It used to be that you would need to drive around for hours ever Saturday morning, browsing garage sales to find something that was still in decent shape.